 As the name speaks for itself, Translation Only (or TO) only get the involvement of one native and experienced translator in the whole process.
-The translator translates, localizes, or transcreates the source file into the target language using CAT tools and then self-review it before delivering to clients.
+The translator translates, localizes, or transcreates the source file into the target language using CAT tools and then self-reviews it before delivering it to clients.

 Why choose Translation Only?

 - Low cost – If you have a tight budget, translation only might be your best suit.
 The rates of Translation Only projects are considerably lower than those of other levels since you only pay for one linguist (and some fee for the translation agency you work with).